EvelynaS/Firms-Analysis/README.md

 Combines micro-enterprises data from Zambia, Mozambique, Somalia, Ghana, Central African Republic and Zimbabwe (WBES, public data, separate files per country ), with the Informal enterprise survey database (version May, 7, 2025).
 8  Informal Enterprise Surveys & 6  Micro Enterprise Surveys for 8 SSA countries (Zimbabwe (2017), Zambia (2020), Tanzania (2023), Somalia (2019),  Sudan(2022), Mozambique (2018), Ghana (2022), and the Central African Republic (2023).
 The list below of Dofiles and R Markups includes the steps and files for the analysis
 1. Harmonized methodology: merge IE & Micro
 2. Master2: Clean variables and labelling
-3. WBES survey Informal and Micro Enterprises analysis: only analysis on firm size per city (rest of analysis on Analysis_all_IE_2)
+3. WBES survey Informal and Micro Enterprises analysis: only analysis on firm size per city (rest of analysis in Analysis_all_IE_2)
 4. Analysis_all_IE: analysis on IE & Micro
 5. Informal Enterprise by category: Figure 12 replication: workers by category replication of Figure from Cunningham et. al., with minor changes in categories due to data harmonization